Hypertension

 There are two types of high blood pressure, known as primary and secondary hypertension.
 Primary hypertension, also referred to as essential hypertension, gradually develops over many years, and there is no identifiable cause.

-overweight man eating chips.Secondary hypertension, on the other hand, is known to be caused by underlying conditions such as:
+Overweight man smiling as he is eating potato chips, which can lead to hypertention that can be treated by our endocrinologists in Idaho Falls and Pocatello.Secondary hypertension, on the other hand, is known to be caused by underlying conditions such as:

 • Adrenal gland tumors